-Some 70 employees from various European research networks and their affiliated institutions gathered at the offices of PSNC (Poznań Supercomputing and Networking Center in Poland) for an intensive two-day event.
+Some 70 employees from various European research networks and their affiliated institutions gathered at the offices of PSNC (Poznań Supercomputing and Networking Center) for an intensive two-day event.

 CLAW 2022 kicked off with a keynote by Dmitry Kohmanyuk of Hostmaster, the registry operator of the Ukrainian top-level domain .ua, who told us about his experience with crisis management in times of war.
 He reminded us that it is crucial to always put people first, regardless of the type of crisis.

 Afterwards, we were able to hone our skills in crisis management and communication during the workshops 'How to deal with the media' and 'How to make a good crisis analysis'.